 We provide services for accelerating and improving the delivery of content and applications over the Internet.
 We primarily derive income from sales of services to customers executing contracts with terms of one year or longer, which we refer to as recurring revenue contracts or long-term contracts.
-These contracts generally commit the customer to a minimum monthly level of usage with additional charges that apply to actual usage above the monthly minimum.
-In recent years, however, we have also entered into an increasing number of customer contracts that have minimum usage commitments that are based on quarterly, twelve-month or longer periods.
-Having a consistent and predictable base level of revenue is important to our financial success.
-Accordingly, to be successful, we must maintain our base of recurring revenue contracts by eliminating or reducing lost monthly, quarterly or annual recurring revenue due to customer cancellations or terminations and limiting the impact of price reductions reflected in contract renewals, and build on that base by adding new customers and increasing the number of services, features and functionalities that our existing customers purchase.
+This allows us to have a consistent and predictable base level of revenue which is important to our financial success.
+Accordingly, to be successful, we must maintain our base of recurring revenue contracts by eliminating or reducing customer cancellations or terminations and limiting the impact of price reductions reflected in contract renewals, and build on that base by adding new customers and increasing the number of services, features and functionalities that our existing customers purchase.
 At the same time, we must ensure that our expenses do not increase faster than, or at the same rate as, our revenues.
 Accomplishing these goals requires that we compete effectively in the marketplace on the basis of quality, price and the attractiveness of our services and technology.